-Canada's longest living literary journal, The Fiddlehead is published four times a year at the University of New Brunswick,
+Canada's longest living literary journal — now in its 70th year of publication, The Fiddlehead is published four times a year at the University of New Brunswick,

 First published in 1945, The Fiddlehead is known as a WHO'S WHO in Can.
 Lit.
 Many — now well-known — writers have found their first home in our pages, and they, as well as some of our editors and assistants, have gone on to win awards and prizes across the country and around the world.